tomhendra/courses/11-master-the-coding-interview/README.md

 - Ask 1-3 questions.
 - Ask questions that demonstrate you are really interested in the company.
 - How you have thought well about why you want to work there.
 - Focus on them, not the company, not yourself.
-Use the word "YOU".
+Use the word _you_.
 - Interviewers are humans too, and like to talk about themselves too.
 Use this to your advantage.
-- Mention something that hey mention - shows you are paying attention.
+- Mention something that they mention - shows you are paying attention.
 - Listen to what they say about themselves during the interview, and bring it up again at the end to tailor the question to them.
 Use their name, and use what you know about them to ask them a specific question.
 - Examples:
   - What is greatest mistake you made in the first month of the job and what did you do?